victorpantoja/webscraper/README.md

 webscraper
 ==========

-A Web Application that uses webscrap to scrap for content in web
+A Web Application that uses webscrap to scrap for content in web.

+You can see a demo here: http://mywebscraper.com.
+This demo runs on an Amazon EC2 instance and has been completely configured using fabric.

 ARCHITECTURE